Nicolas Dauphas

-Nicolas Dauphas is a French-American planetary scientist and isotope geochemist.
-He is the Louis Block professor of geochemistry and cosmochemistry in the Department of the Geophysical Sciences and Enrico Fermi Institute at the University of Chicago.
-His research focuses on isotope geochemistry and cosmochemistry.
-He studies the origin and evolution of planets and other objects in the solar system by analyzing the natural distributions of elements and their isotopes using mass spectrometers.
+Nicolas Dauphas (born December 10, 1975) is a French-American planetary scientist and isotope geochemist.
+He is a Chair Professor of geochemistry and cosmochemistry in the Department of Earth and Planetary Sciences at the University of Hong Kong.
+Within cosmochemistry, his research focus is on isotope geochemistry.
+He studies the origin and evolution of planets and other objects in the Solar System by analyzing the natural distributions of elements and their isotopes using mass spectrometers.

 Career

-Born on December 10, 1975, in Nantes, Brittany, France, Dauphas received a B.Sc. degree from École Nationale Supérieure de Géologie in Nancy, France in 1998.
-He obtained a Ph.D. in geochemistry and cosmochemistry from Institut National Polytechnique de Lorraine in 2002, working with Bernard Marty and Laurie Reisberg.
-He then completed his postdoctoral research at the Enrico Fermi Institute of the University of Chicago and the Field Museum of Natural History from 2002 to 2004, before joining the faculty at the University of Chicago in 2004.
+Born in Nantes in Brittany, France, Dauphas received a B.Sc. degree from École Nationale Supérieure de Géologie in 1998.
+The same year, he obtained an M.Sc. from Centre de Recherches Pétrographiques et Géochimiques, at the National Polytechnic Institute of Lorraine (L'Institut National Polytechnique de Lorraine; INPL).
+In 2002, also from INPL, he was awarded a Ph.D. in geochemistry and cosmochemistry, working with Bernard Marty and Laurie Reisberg.
+He then completed his postdoctoral research at the Enrico Fermi Institute of the University of Chicago and the Field Museum of Natural History from 2002 to 2004, before joining the faculty at the University of Chicago in 2004, where he stayed until 2025.

+In August 2025, he joined the Department of Earth and Planetary Sciences at the University of Hong Kong as Chair Professor to lead a new initiative focused on advancing planetary science and the study of terrestrial and extraterrestrial materials.